2022 Antananarivo floods

 On 18 January 2022, a series of floods occurred in northern Madagascar, especially around the Antananarivo area, where 11 people were killed.
-The floods were caused by heavy rainfall, with rainfall totals of up to 226 mm falling during the night of 17-18 January.
+The floods were caused by heavy rainfall, with rainfall totals of up to 226 mm falling during the night of 17–18 January.

 Impact

 Madagascar

 In total, 34 deaths were reported, 11 on January 18, and an additional 23 from Tropical Storm Ana on January 23.
+The country's National Office for Risk and Disaster Management reported that 6,800 houses had been flooded, and more than 35,000 people were temporarily displaced.
 Rainfall totals reached up to 226 mm in parts of Madagascar.